-Spencer: It left me with lingering questions that I had throughout my visit in Detroit.
-Detroit is a city steeped with history, such as the birth of the auto industry and R&B music, but it also has more obvious problems than your typical metro.
-It has one of the highest unemployment rates in the country, and one of the worst economies and that is clearly seen when see how many buildings and homes are abandoned.
+Spencer: It left me with lingering questions that I had throughout my visit to Detroit.
+Detroit is a city steeped with histories, such as the birth of the auto industry and R&B music, but it also has more obvious problems than your typical metro.
+It has one of the highest unemployment rates in the country, and one of the worst economies, and that is clearly seen when seeing how many buildings and homes are abandoned.
 However, despite it, the residents are resilient and want to see the Motor City bounce back.

 I recommend a visit to The Heidelberg Project if you find yourself in Detroit but please do not visit during the evening.
 There is no public transportation that takes you to that area of Detroit.
 Driving is recommended, you can park in the area and walk the project to get a closer look.
 Pictures are not prohibited but be respectful of the residents who do call the project home.
 The Heidelberg Project is free for visitors, but a website accepts donations toward maintenance and sells THP merchandise.
 Their office is located at 42 Watson, Detroit, MI 48201 and the phone number is (313) 974-6894.

-Above image of “Weapons of Mass Destruction” piece depicts a work done by Tim Burke of the Detroit Industrial Gallery.
+The above image of the “Weapons of Mass Destruction” piece depicts a work done by Tim Burke of the Detroit Industrial Gallery.
 Thank you Tim for contacting me and participating so actively in keeping the arts alive in Detroit.